FlowFuse/node-red-dashboard/README.md

 ## Installation

-FlowForge's Node-RED Dashbaord 2.0 is available in the Node-RED Palette Manager.
+FlowForge's Node-RED Dashboard 2.0 is available in the Node-RED Palette Manager.
 To install it:

 - Open the menu in the top-right of Node-RED
 - Click "Manage Palette"